Causality and Correlation Graph Modeling for Effective and Explainable Session-based Recommendation: Empirical Evaluations

 \subsubsection{Datasets.}

 We choose three real-world datasets, i.e. Diginetica, Gowalla, and Amazon home and kitchen, which (especially the first two) are commonly used in session-based recommendation, to evaluate the performance of different approaches.
 In particular, \emph{Diginetica} is from CIKM cup 2016 and consists of typical transactions data.
 Following \cite{li2017neural,liu2018stamp,qiu2019rethinking, wu2019session, ren2019repeatnet,chen2020handling}, we filter out items with less than $5$ interactions, and sessions with length smaller than $2$.
-Besides, we use the sessions occurred in the last week as the test set. \emph{Gowalla} is a check-in dataset for point-of-interest (POI) recommendation.
+Besides, we use around $80\%$ ad the train data, around $10$ as the validation data, and the sessions occurred in the last week as the test set (around $10\%$). \emph{Gowalla} is a check-in dataset for point-of-interest (POI) recommendation.
 Following \cite{chen2020handling, guo2019streaming, tang2018personalized}, we keep the top $30,000$ most popular items, and treat a user's check-ins within a day as a session.
-Besides, we filter out sessions with length smaller than $2$ or larger than $20$.
-We sort sessions with increasing timestamp and use the last $20\%$ of all the sessions as the test set. \emph{Amazon} contains product reviews and metadata from Amazon in home and kitchen category.
+Besides, we filter out sessions with length smaller than $2$ or larger than $20$. \emph{Amazon} contains product reviews and metadata from Amazon in home and kitchen category.
 We consider a user's interactions occurred in a day as a session, and filter out items with less than $5$ interactions and sessions with length smaller than $2$.
-Besides, we use the last $20\%$ sessions as test data.
+For Gowalla and Amazon dataset, we sort sessions with increasing timestamp and take $70\%$ of sessions as the train set, $10\%$ as the validation set, the remaining $20\%$ as the test set.
 The statistics of the three datasets are summarized in Table \ref{tb:dataStatistics}.